gitter-badger/plldesigner/README.md

 plldesigner
 ===========

 A pythonic tool for PLL design and exploration (focused in PLLs implemented in hardware).
+More information can be found in [Phase Unlocked](http://jfosorio.github.io/).
 The final propose of this project is to have a complete design tool for PLL (Phase-locked loops) by creating a class that permits definer the different elements this class would eventually implement methods to:
 * Analise the loop stability (that should be easy with scipy.signal)
 * Specify the noise sources and calculate the overall noise
   - Using PWL file (trivial)